songqi-github/AttaNet/README.md

 Please refer to our paper for more details:
 [paper](https://ojs.aaai.org/index.php/AAAI/article/view/16359), [arxiv version](https://arxiv.org/abs/2103.05930)

-## Code
-The final code is uploaded.
-You can train on your own environment.
-If you have any question and or dissussion, just open an issue.
-I will reply as soon as possible if I have the spare time.

 ## Segmentation Models:
 Please download the trained model, the mIoU is evaluate on Cityscape validation dataset.